-Project Bread is committed to supporting effective partners and programs addressing hunger on the community level.
-Through our Community Grants Program—made possibly by Project Bread's Walk for Hunger and its supporters—we are advancing these efforts to address hunger across Massachusetts.
+Ending hunger will take everyone working together.
+Which is why we are fully committed to supporting effective community-based partners and programs.
+Through our Community Grants Program—made possibly by the Walk for Hunger and its supporters—we are advancing efforts to prevent and end hunger in Massachusetts.

 To all our walkers, runners, and volunteers; to all our donors, sponsors, partners, and everyone who supported Project Bread's 50th Walk for Hunger: you have given invaluable support this year to hungry families across the Commonwealth.
 Thank you for your care, generosity, and ongoing partnership in our mission to end hunger in Massachusetts.

-Here is the work that you made possible this year — invaluable support to residents who don't have enough to eat.
+Here is the work that you made possible this year!

 We recommend viewing the report in fullscreen.